OrenYuval/DataCleaningProject/README.md

 # DataCleaningProject
+Summary:
 I've done this project in order to excercise Data Cleaning Through SQL which was published and created by Shuki Molk.
+I found this excercise very interesting and challenging since I haven't practiced data cleaning in earlier courses.
 I've added a link to the excercise and now I'm starting with the description that Shuki published on a LinkedIn post:

 ------------------------------------------------------------------------------------------------------------------------------------------------------------